Statute of limitations: United States

 In the United States, statutes of limitations may apply in criminal procedures and civil lawsuits.
 Statutes of limitations vary significantly among U.S. jurisdictions.

 A government agency is permitted by the Congress to create under federal regulations its own statute of limitations.

 Retroactive extensions

-The U.S. Supreme Court held in Stogner v.
-California (by a 5–4 majority) that California's retroactive extension of the criminal statute of limitations for sexual offenses committed against minors was an unconstitutional ex post facto law.
+The U.S. Supreme Court held in 2003 in Stogner v.
+California by a 5–4 majority that California's retroactive extension of the criminal statute of limitations for sexual offenses committed against minors was an unconstitutional ex post facto law.

 Civil statutes

 A civil statute of limitations applies to a non-criminal legal action, including a tort or contract case.
-If the statute of limitations expires before a lawsuit is filed, the defendant may raise the statute of limitations as an affirmative defense to seek dismissal of the charge.
+If the statute of limitations expires before a lawsuit is filed, the defendant may raise the statute of limitations as an affirmative defense to seek dismissal of the claim.
 The exact time period depends on both the state and the type of claim (contract claim, personal injury, fraud etc.).
 Most fall in the range of one to ten years, with two to three years being most common.